 All Steamed Up

-San Francisco’s central public plazas between City Hall and Market St. will be the setting for free family-friendly events on Sept.
-20, 2018.
-Featuring live music, food trucks, over-21 beverages, field games such as bocce ball, and other activities for all ages in Civic Center Plaza, UN Plaza, and Fulton St. between the Asian Art Museum and the San Francisco Public Library, the event will occur on the third Thursday of the month from 5 to 9 p.m.
+San Francisco’s central public plazas between City Hall and Market St. will be the setting for free family-friendly events beginning Sept.
+1, 2019.
+This block party will feature live music, food trucks curated by Off the Grid, and many other fun outdoor activities.
+The event will occur on the first Sunday of the month from 11 a.m. to 3 p.m.

 Yes, We Have Oktoberfest (in September)

 The three pillars of a successful Oktoberfest—tasty food, cold beer and sizzling oompah music—will be on hand this September at several locations.
-The popular Oktoberfest by the Bay returns to Pier 48, Sept.
-21-23, 2018.
+The popular Oktoberfest by the Bay will take place at Pier 35, Sept.
+20-22, 2019.
 Nonstop music, singing, dancing and the very best in German food and drink will be celebrated in the same spirit as Munich’s famed festival.
 Need a little warmup?
-Schroeder’s (240 Front St.), in the heart of the Financial District, will offer several Oktoberfest events with live music, including their 125th block party celebration on Sept.
-21, 2018.
+Schroeder’s (240 Front St.), in the heart of the Financial District, will offer several Oktoberfest events with live music, including their annual block party celebration on Sept.
+20, 2019.

 Folsom Street Fair